 Lawrence co-authored 3 best-selling books:

-Lawrence Anthony was a remarkable man dedicated to the lofty goal of bringing about a state of far greater harmony between Mankind and Nature.
-In 2012, when Lawrence passed away, the staff of his non-profit dedicated themselves to forwarding his vision, goals and purposes, and to ensure that our many members and supporters could be assured of that, honored him by renaming The Earth Organization to the Lawrence Anthony Earth Organization (LAEO).
+Lawrence Anthony was a true, larger-than-life hero dedicated to the lofty goal of bringing about a state of far greater harmony between Mankind and Nature.
+In 2012, when Lawrence passed away, the staff of his non-profit further dedicated themselves to forwarding his vision, goals and purposes, and to ensure that our many members and supporters could be assured of that, honored him by renaming The Earth Organization to the Lawrence Anthony Earth Organization (LAEO).

-Two nights after Lawrence passed away, his beloved herd of wild elephants came to his house, visibly distraught, and apparently in mourning.
-For three years afterwards, they returned to his home on the anniversary of his departing.
+Two nights after Lawrence died, his beloved herd of wild elephants came to his house, visibly distraught, and apparently in mourning.
+For three years afterwards, they returned to his home on the anniversary of his passing.